mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 ## AWS Chatbot

 * Chatbot is a service that improves productivity.
-It allow to perform actions on AWS resources from a chat platform.
+It allow to [execute cmd](https://docs.aws.amazon.com/fr_fr/chatbot/latest/adminguide/intro-to-the-aws-cli-in-slack.html) on AWS resources from a chat platform.
 It supports
   * Amazon Chime
   * Slack
   * Teams